 Determine the Large Bridal Shower Theme.

-Start planning at least 3 months earlier.
+After you decide on a venue, to keep the affordable wedding shower going as planned, start planning the theme and decoration at least 3 months earlier.
 We had a very large party so we started planning 6 months earlier.
 And boy I'm glad we did.
 The bride invited 90 people, 75+ showed up.
 The more time you have the more likely you are able to find items on sale so you can all save money.
 Check out after holiday sales for items.
 After Christmas, Gold items are popular and they can go on sale for at least 50% less.
 WOW.
 When Valentines day items go on sale, there were a lot of pink items we could use.
 Awesome.